mrreda1/Online-Art-Gallery-Website/designDocs/useCaseDescription.md

 2. **Browse Functionality**:
     - Name: Browse Artworks
     - Actors: Buyer
-    - Pre-condition: Buyer is logged in and he is on the website's homepage.
+    - Pre-condition: Buyer is logged in, and he is on the website's homepage.
     - Post-condition: Buyer has viewed available artworks.
     - Description: Buyer navigates through the website to explore available artworks.
 They can scroll through various categories, feature artworks, or use the search functionality to find specific pieces.